THE EARLY YEARS

-After several years of experimenting with various mentoring models, ACE was formed when seventeen firms banded together into 3 teams, each organized like a typical design and construction team, and "adopted" about 90 students from local high schools.
+New York City 1994 After several years of experimenting with various mentoring models, ACE was formally launched when 17 firms banded together into 3 teams, each organized like a typical design and construction team, and “adopted” about 90 students from local high schools.

 Volunteers from each of the firms, serving as mentors, worked directly with the students to introduce them to the broad range of people and projects within the construction industry.